Broken Hill: History

 The Battle of Broken Hill took place on New Year's Day 1915 when two Afghan men, pushing an ice-cream cart, hoisted a Turkish Flag and fired upon a trainload of people who were headed to a New Years Day picnic.
 Since Australia was at war at the time with the Ottoman Empire, the men were first thought to be Turkish, but were later identified as being from the British colony of India (modern day Pakistan).
 They killed four and wounded six, before they were killed by a group of policemen and soldiers.
 The battle witnessed one of the first shots on Australian soil during World War I.

 In 1918, the Italian Ambassador to Australia, Emilio Eles, with the help of the Australian police and the army, organised the roundup of Italian deserters working there as miners, to be forcibly sent back to Italy to fight in the war.

 Broken Hill is also known for its input into the formation of the labour movement in Australia, and has a rich trade union history.
-Some of the most bitter industrial disputes have been fought in Broken Hill in 1892, 1909 and 1919.
+Some of the most bitter industrial disputes have been fought in Broken Hill in 1892, 1909, and 1919.
 The last of these led to the formation in 1923 of the Barrier Industrial Council, a group of 18 trade unions, which became one of the most influential organisations in the politics of the city.
 Like many "outback" towns, Broken Hill was built on precious metals, having once had the world's richest deposits of lead, zinc and silver.
 Although now depleted somewhat, mining still yields around two million tonnes annually.
 Some mine tours are available.
 Sheep farming is now one of the principal industries in the area and there are considerably more sheep than people – almost 2 million Merino sheep.

 On 10 January 2007, the Broken Hill City Council was dismissed by the NSW Minister for Local Government following a public inquiry.

-Parts of the town received record rainfall totals since records began in 1884, with total exceeding 140 mm fell in a 24 hour period on 16 March 2022.
-The main street resembled a river in the floods that followed resulting in the death of one man.
+Parts of the town received record rainfall totals (records began in 1884) when a total exceeding 140 mm fell in a 24-hour period on 16 March 2022.
+The floods that followed this resulted in the death of one man; the main street resembled a river.